Twometer/twometer-iot/docs/index.md

-# Twometer IoT
+# ✨Luminosity IoT

-A diy Internet of Things system.
+Luminosity is a DIY open source IoT and smart home system.